pandadady/Deep-Learning-Course/self-Taught_learning/README.md

     Learning.

 ##2.Process

+###(1) Structure

 <img alt="STL SparseAE Features.png" src="http://ufldl.stanford.edu/wiki/images/7/73/STL_SparseAE_Features.png" width="300" height="497" />

         This is structure of self-Taught Learning model.
 Actually， it is sparse autoencoder model without last layer.

     There is 2 ways to use this algorithm, replacement representation and concatenated representation.

-###(1) Replacement representation
+Replacement

-    Alpha is used instead of x, recomposed with y, like (a,y)
+    representation，Alpha is used instead of x, recomposed with y, like (a,y).
+Concatenated representation, Alpha is

-###(2) Concatenated representation.

-    Alpha is composed with x, then composed with y, like ((a ,x),y)
+    composed with x, then composed with y, like ((a ,x),y)

+###(2) Steps

+    1. Train sparse autoencoder weights theta with unlabeled data.

+    2. Use trained sparse autoencoder to extract features.